 A small number of people are born with taste disorders.
 Most taste and smell disorders can be caused by:

 Smell disorders may be diagnosed with “scratch and sniff” tests that assess accuracy in identifying different easily recognizable odors (such as coffee and chocolate) and loss of smell.
 A nasal examination may be performed with an endoscope (a camera that can look inside the nose).
-X-rays (usually CT scans) may be needed to look at the sinuses and nerves in the nose.
+X-rays (usually CT scans) may be needed to look at the sinuses, nerves in the nose, or lesions in the brain.

 Taste disorders may be diagnosed through tests that measure the lowest concentration of a chemical that a person can detect or identify, taste comparison tests, and tests that measure taste intensity.